 Write Content That Answers Real Questions

-AI search is shaped by question-and-answer behaviour.
-Structure your service pages with a Q&A or inverted-pyramid format — the direct answer first, supporting detail below.
-Examples of conversational queries Canadian customers actually type:
+AI search is shaped by question-and-answer behavior.
+Structure your service pages with the direct answer first, then supporting details, eligibility, pricing factors, service areas, proof, and next steps.
+Examples of buyer questions worth answering:

-- "affordable SEO agency for restaurants in Toronto"
+- "which SEO agency works with restaurants in Toronto?"

 Use Structured Data to Help AI Understand Your Business